weserv/docs/faq/index.md

 ## Can I sell your service?
 Sure, the [BSD 3-Clause license][weserv-license] permits you to use our code in your product, but please don't use our name in your marketing materials.
-Using the free service provided on images.weserv.nl in your products is also permitted, but be reminded that our support is best-effort.
+Using the free service provided on wsrv.nl in your products is also permitted, but be reminded that our support is best-effort.

 If you really mean to sell our free service to other people as-is; I guess you're an amazing salesman, or